 This intricate powerplant is made of 262 components and comes equipped with a Flying Tourbillon complication, which is placed in a cage without ball bearings.
 When assembled and running, the tourbillon looks like it hovers in thin air on a magnetic cushion.

 Judging by the press photos, the Hublot King Power Chronograph Flying Tourbillon sports the same general layout as the dials of other numerous chrono-tourbillons of the Swiss brand.
 However, it is packed inside a much more massive case measuring generous 48 millimeters in diameter.

-Hublot promises that the watch, which will be available in a limited run of 28 pieces, and is water resistant up to 100 meters.
-Although the WR rating doesn’t sound very impressive, it still makes the pricey watch a lot more practical: you clearly won’t ruin the delicate mechanism with water unless you are arrogant enough to take the timepiece for one of your scuba diving expeditions.
-Still, given its impressive size, wearing this watch may not be as pleasant as one could possibly imagine: unless you are a die-hard fan of oversized timekeepers, there is a great chance that you would have to make some amends to your wardrobe in order to accommodate this huge beast on your wrist without losing all the comfort.
+Hublot promises that the limited edition, which will be available in a run of just 28 pieces, will be water-resistant up to 100 meters.
+Although the WR rating doesn’t sound very impressive, it still makes the pricey gadget a lot more practical: you won’t ruin the delicate mechanism with water unless you are arrogant enough to take the timepiece for one of your scuba diving expeditions.
+Still, given its impressive size, wearing this watch may not be as pleasant as one could imagine: unless you are a die-hard fan of oversized timekeepers, there is a great chance that you would have to make some amends to your wardrobe to accommodate this huge beast on your wrist without losing all the comfort.

 Build Quality: 5/5

 Price range: $400,000 (MSRP)